CryptosOdysseus/AALE-Contributions/20190812-Body-of-Contract-Law-2nd-Restatement .md

 # MIT Media Lab - Computational Law

 ## Law ReImagined-
-## Inventing Automated and Autonomous Legal Entities Part 3
+## Inventing Automated and Autonomous Legal Entities Part 4

 ### "AALE" Collaborative Hack with Dazza, Beth, Brenden, Bryan, Silke et al.

-### RESTATEMENT (SECOND) OF CONTRACT LAW - BASIC STRUCTURE
+### RESTATEMENT (SECOND) OF CONTRACT LAW

 #### Reference: https://www.nylitigationfirm.com/files/restat.pdf

-#### This basic structure will be utilized to carry out an AALE/DAOs relevant legal analysis.
+#### This legal codification of the body of Contract Law provided by the second restatement is usable to carry out an AALE/DAOs relevant legal analysis.
+The aim is to surface a few more design requirements and legal engineering success metrics.

 #